 The Strathbungo Society and the Conservation Area

 The Strathbungo Society was formed in 1971 as part of a campaign to save Strathbungo from further decline and to seek Conservation Area status, partly in response to the motorway threat, and under the auspices of the Scottish Civic Trust .
 Conservation Areas were introduced by Act of Parliament in 1967, and Strathbungo was designated on 10th July 1973 by Glasgow Corporation.
 The conservation area extended from Nithsdale Road to the Gardens, partly to protect the gardens from the motorway proposals.
-The motorway threat appears to have finally lifted in January 1976 , and on 24th August 1978 the area was redefined by Glasgow District Council, removing the gardens, but extending to include Salisbury Crescent and all of Nithsdale Road .
+The motorway threat appears to have finally lifted in January 1976 , and on 24th August 1978 the area was redefined by Glasgow District Council, removing the gardens, but extending to include Salisbury Quadrant and all of Nithsdale Road .
 This reduced the burden of a conservation area on residents in the gardens, but it is unclear if they gave this their support or not.

 Scottish Field Article